 TerraCycle has teamed up with Colgate to recycle any brand of toothpaste tubes and caps, manual toothbrushes, and their accompanying packaging.
 Their website details how to ship your old items to their facility and how to find a drop-off location near you.

-International Association of Dinnerware Matchers will connect you with trusted dealers and collectors who are interested in your rare china, glassware, and flatware pieces.
+International Association of Dinnerware Matchers will connect you with trusted dealers and collectors interested in your rare china, glassware, and flatware pieces.

 Did you know that old drywall can fertilize the soil?
-Take off its paper backing, crush it into a powder, and sprinkle it over your backyard.
+Remove its paper backing, crush it into a powder, and sprinkle it over your backyard.
 Drywall comprises gypsum, which lowers pH levels in the soil.

 You could also toss it in your compost bin, use it as a canvas to paint on, or check to see if your locality accepts drywall as part of curbside recycling.